Xaheer0/Xaheer0/README.md

-## Fascinated by the power of data, the evolution of decentralized finance, and the dynamics of global currency markets.
-I turn complex information into clear insights, from DeFi trends to FX movements, while building my skills in data science and exploring opportunities at the intersection of data and finance.
+## -Fascinated by the power of data
+## -the evolution of decentralized finance, and the dynamics of global currency markets.
+## -I turn complex information into clear insights, from DeFi trends to FX movements, while building my skills in data science and exploring opportunities at the intersection of data and finance.

 <!--
 **Xaheer0/Xaheer0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.